 General and administrative.
 General and administrative expenses increased \$1.3 million, or 8%, to \$18.5 million for the year ended December 31, 2014, compared to \$17.2 million for the year ended December 31, 2013.
-This increase was primarily due to higher personnel costs primarily related to expenses associated with our 2011 Equity Incentive Award Plan, under which 216,748 shares of our common stock were granted during the year ended December 31, 2014 compared to 5,004 shares granted during the year ended December 31, 2013.
+This increase was primarily due to higher personnel costs primarily related to expenses associated with our 2011 Equity Incentive Award Plan, under which 216,748 shares of our common stock were granted during the year ended December 31, 2013.